 Oyo makes money by charging property owners a commission based on the tariff of the rooms booked through the OYO platform.

-Oyo calls this the Net Take Rate and according to this blog post, this generally ranges between 15 to 20 % of the room tarrif.
+Oyo called this the Net Take Rate and according to this blog post, this generally ranges between 15 to 20 % of the room tarrif.
 This Take Rate can however be higher or lower depending upon a number of factors which include the location and popularity of the hotel among others.

-Hotels benefit from this tie-up because being listed on the Oyo platform gives them more exposure (Oyo being an established brand) and helps their top line by bringing in more business.
+Hotels benefit from this tie-up because being listed on the OYO platform gives them more exposure (Oyo being an established brand) and helps their top line by bringing in more business.

-Hope you liked our presentation on the revenue model of Oyo Rooms.
+Hope you liked our presentation on the Revenue Model of Oyo Rooms.
 Post your comments below and keep visiting Finmint for more such stories and insights.